Please Read (or Scroll) to Bottom To Continue

 At House of Hoytt first pup reserved or last to be promised, selection is based on each buyers interests not the numeric order of purchase.
 Rodeo was the last of her litter to be spoken.
 My Marti was second to the last to be spoken for and Max the last from Marti's litter to gain a family.
 First or last it is individual character and client preferences that set the placement.

-Marti & Max - The story ... two Hoytt Dobes selected for a client who reserved their Choice pair with the Grand Victor Programs for placement January 2009.
+Marti & Max - The story ... two Hoytt Dobes selected for a client who reserved their Choice pair with the Grand Victor Programs.
 The reservations were received in mid 2006 when the purchaser projected his return to the States.
-These two were chosen by nine weeks of age, but in the fall of 2008 we were asked to re-select for placement after January 2010.
-When my eldest passed away last November ( Hoytts Cara Mia CGC CD - Mimi to the family.
+These two were chosen by nine weeks of age, but in the fall of the following year we were asked to re-select for placement after January 2010.
+When my eldest passed away ( Hoytts Cara Mia CGC CD - Mimi to the family.
 Mia to the world ), I knew my next was already part of my life...her name, Marti formally Hoytts Pretty Little Girl of Mine CGC RN.
-Now Marti was the second to the last of her litter of 10 to be without a last name but was the composite I had enjoyed in my personal Dobes of the past...so Marti became Mr. Hoytts 'Girl'.
+Now Marti was the second to the last of her litter of 10 to be without a last name but was the composite I had enjoyed in my personal Dobes of the past...Today my girl is London - Hoytts Bridge to my Heart CGC RN CD TDI along of course with my Lex - Hoytts Electric Cowboy CGC RN CD TDI

-Now Rodeo finished her Grand Victor program ( March 2009 ) with in part a High in Trial at a Doberman Specialty also found her new home.
-She was the last of her litter to be offered.
+Now Rodeo finished her Grand Victor program with in part a High in Trial at a Doberman Specialty.
+Rodeo also was'also the last of her litter to be reserved.

 Now you know WHY a "Special Offering" DOBE that fits your needs was simply a lucky find?
 Simply put, a great Hoytt Dobe who has not been spoken for has not been left unattended, yet, without a last name and has no chosen direction.
 So for the single or family looking to also enjoy a great Dobe you may save both time and money because this day you turned to our BUYERS GALLEY and found that very special companion.
 So by all means give my office a call and set up a time to speak directly with me.